2015 Lawrence Lecture and Negotiation Competition

 Every fall, Moritz students compete in the intramural Lawrence Negotiation Competition, named for James K.L.
 Lawrence (’65).
 The winners and runners-up in this week-long competition move on to Regional and National Negotiations Competitions, which the American Bar Association conducts.

 During the competition, teams of two law students working as advocates for a fictitious client negotiate against one another.
 They are judged on their ability to work together, establish rapport with the opposing team, and maximize the interests of their client.
 Every team competes in the first two rounds, after which the competition becomes single elimination.

-Working with the Moot Court and Lawyering Skills Program, the Program on Dispute Resolution (PDR) enriches the competitors’ experience in two ways.
-First, PDR hosts a speaker with a distinguished career as a negotiator.
-Second, PDR conducts a negotiation workshop for students who have no prior experience in negotiating to introduce them to effective negotiation skills and strategies and to prepare them for the competition.
+Working with the Moot Court and Lawyering Skills Program, the Program on Dispute Resolution enriches the competitors’ experience in two ways.
+First, the Program hosts a speaker with a distinguished career as a negotiator.
+Second, the Program conducts a negotiation workshop for students who have no prior experience in negotiating to introduce them to effective negotiation skills and strategies and to prepare them for the competition.

 These events, together with the competition itself, create an engaging and stimulating learning experience for all participants.